The Mentaid Guide to

 Is lithium orotate safe?

-For healthy adults, low-dose lithium orotate is generally well tolerated when used as directed.
+For healthy adults, low-dose lithium orotate is generally well tolerated

-Safety can depend on individual factors such as overall health status, dose, and use of other medications.
+Safety can depend on individual factors such as overall health status,

-See the “Things to Consider” section below for additional guidance on special populations and medication use.
+See the "Things to Consider" section below for additional

 Dosage Explained